 No airline or credit card company makes it easier to redeem points and miles toward travel than Capital One.
 Just charge your flight, hotel, Airbnb, or almost any other travel expense to your Capital One card.
 A few days later, you can go in and remove that charge from your statement using miles.

 Read our step-by-step guide to covering travel purchases to see how it's done!

 Using this method, every Capital One Venture Mile is worth 1 cent.
 That means you can book a $500 flight using 50,000 Capital One miles.
 That may not be earth-shattering value, but it's easy as can be – and it goes far when you find a cheap flight.

 Here's a real-world example.
 Let's say you're a Thrifty Traveler Premium member and just received this alert for $158 flights from Minneapolis-ST. Paul (MSP) to Boston (BOS) this spring.

 Just pay for that flight with your Capital One card directly through the airline's website, then go to your account a few days later, and remove it from your statement for 15,800 Venture miles.
 That's all it takes: It really is that easy.

 This tailor-made for travelers who want a quick-and-easy way to use their miles.
 Don't want to deal with booking through third-party portals where or decode the mystifying world of how airlines set award rates when using their miles?
-Purchase Eraser is for you.
+This method is for you.